cincuranet/blog/_posts/233303-ado-net-provider-for-firebird-with-entity-framework-6-support-preview.md

 <!-- excerpt -->

 I was not sleeping (OK, I was, but only a little ;)) though the alpha stages, but testing, looking for what's needed to change, learning, bit of coding ;) and so on.
 That means today, with release of the beta 1, you can also download [FirebirdSql.Data.FirebirdClient][2] that support Entity Framework 6.
-This version cannot be considered stable, it's not official release <sup>[<a href=#ref1>1</a>]</sup>.
+This version cannot be considered stable, it's not official release ^[<a href=#ref1>1</a>]^.
 It's just a small something to play with.

-I'd like to hear your feedback about what are you using, missing etc. I'm also proud to be basically first open source 3<sup>rd</sup> party ADO.NET provider to have a working bits for Entity Framework 6.
+I'd like to hear your feedback about what are you using, missing etc. I'm also proud to be basically first open source 3^rd^ party ADO.NET provider to have a working bits for Entity Framework 6.
 Now we just need to polish the stuff as the Entity Framework gets polished and then enjoy both.

 <a name="ref1">[1]</a> Hence please also don't report bugs into tracker.